mattmcf/myCompiler/parser/README.md

 Sample C program includes some edge cases for our syntax tree structure using variable list declaration nodes.

 #### test_err.c
 Sample C program that includes the following syntax errors: consecutive operators, an operator followed by parentheses and dangling else.
+It also includes such errors within different types of statements such as for, while and do-while loops as well as return, print and read statements.